jackmedda/RS-BGExplainer/README.md

 ## 1. Configuration

-GNNUERS scripts are based on similar Recbole config files that can be found in the [config](config) folder.
+BiGA scripts are based on similar Recbole config files that can be found in the [config](config) folder.
 For each dataset there is a config file for:
 - __training__: it is named after the dataset, e.g. _ml-1m.yaml_ for MovieLens-1M,
 _tafeng.yaml_ for Ta Feng